fhcrc/taxtastic/README.rst

 We love it, but what is it?
 ---------------------------

-Taxtastic is software written in python used to build and maintain `reference package`_ s-- i.e. collections of reference trees, reference alignments, profiles, and associated taxonomic information.
+Taxtastic is software written in python used to build and maintain reference packages-- i.e. collections of reference trees, reference alignments, profiles, and associated taxonomic information.

 * quickstart_
 * `full documentation`_